 By the end of Year 4, the National Curriculum requires children to be fluent in times tables up to 12×12 .
 This knowledge is tested by a national Multiplication Tables Check administered during the Summer Term.
 Although there is no formal homework requirement to learn times tables, children will not be able to become fluent in their tables without regular practise at home.
 We, therefore, encourage children to practise their tables each week.
-Times Tables Rock Stars is available to all children to play at home at any time.
-We also use TTRS to check times tables progress in class.
 Target tables for Year 3 are: 2x, 5x, 10x, 3x, 4x, 8x, with 7x, 8x, 9x, 11x and 12x being added in Year 4.
 Please contact your child's teacher if you would like advice on helping your child to learn times tables.